What xTool confirmed

 What should buyers wait to see next?

-Buyers should wait for final MSRP, ink and maintenance pricing, checkout timing, production throughput, accessory bundle details, and real owner evidence before modeling ROI.
+Buyers should wait for accessory pricing, film and laminator consumable cost, final checkout totals, production throughput, media width limits, maintenance behavior, and real owner evidence before modeling ROI.

 How will The Crafty Catsman test the O1 Omni?

-The plan is to run the O1 Omni against the same material deck used for our owned EufyMake E1 baseline: setup, calibration, print time, ink behavior, cleaning, rejects, adhesion, texture, gloss, and total job cost.
+The plan is to run the O1 Omni and the EufyMake E1 through the same material deck on the same shop bench: setup, calibration, print time, ink behavior, cleaning, rejects, adhesion, texture, gloss, and total job cost.

 Primary source